Price: £95 PLUS VAT

 The agenda is structured to bring out latest thinking on:

-- key trends in online misinformation
+- key trends - latest developments in online misinformation

-- how countermeasures are evolving and innovating
+- countermeasures - how they are evolving and innovating

-- the role of platforms, government, and individuals in tackling fake news
+- responsibilities - the role of platforms, government, and individuals in tackling fake news